cromlehg/GOToken/README.md

 After crowdsale contract manager must call finishMinting.

 ### How to invest
-To purchase tokens investor should send ETH (more than minimum 0.1 EHT) to corresponding crowdsale contract.
+To purchase tokens investor should send ETH (more than minimum 0.1 ETH) to corresponding crowdsale contract.
-Recommended GAS: 150000, GAS PRICE - 21 Gwei.
+Recommended GAS: 200000, GAS PRICE - 60 Gwei.

 ### Wallets with ERC20 support
 1. MyEtherWallet - https://www.myetherwallet.com/